Eraph/rakhama.com/content/posts/some-favourite-albums/index.md

   - deezer
   - favourites
 images:
-  - "posts/some-favourite-albums/albums.png"
+  - "albums.png"
 ---
 Well I've been thinking I'm boxing myself into a corner with this website of mine focusing primarily on tech stuff.
 That's not all I do!
 So for a change I'm going to write about some of my favourite albums because why not.

 Now I'm no music journalist, this is totally subjective and personal.
 So go easy on me!

 A lot of these albums have links to Bandcamp by default as I reckon it's the best way to support the artists.
-For those not on Bandcamp, I have links to Deezer instead (see my post on [why Deezer?]({{% relref "posts/alternatives-series-spotify" %}}))
+For those not on Bandcamp, I have links to Deezer instead (see my post on [why Deezer?](/posts/alternatives-series-spotify "Alternatives Series: Spotify"))

 <!--more-->